michaelphhelps/clientIQ-client/STYLE_GUIDE.md

 <Alert
   type="info"
   title="Navigation:"
-  message="Sales Rep can navigate to their clients or orders using the sidebar" />
+  message="Client Manager can navigate to their clients or orders using the sidebar" />
 ```